Code-Institute-Submissions/JacquesIversen-project1/README.md

 <a href="https://ibb.co/KjMxQMC"><img src="https://i.ibb.co/ccGhpGz/Screen-Shot-2022-11-29-at-10-33-06-PM.png" alt="Screen-Shot-2022-11-29-at-10-33-06-PM" border="0"></a>

 In this img section, a red Ferrari 458-GT3 is used instead of an actual F1 car, due to insecurity concerning copyright.
-When this matter was solved, this actual picture (From shutterstock) had grown fond of the developer, hence it wasn't replaced.
+When this matter was solved, this actual picture (From shutterstock) had grown familiar to the developer, hence it wasn't replaced.

 5 red dots, sitting on top of 5 green dots indicates the 10 lights of the F1 paddock.
 The text inside the the dots/lights is the very notorious phrase of David Croft "Crofty" (F1 TV commentator)